 Because there are oats in this meatloaf, the meat mixture needs some time in the fridge so that the oats can soften.
 We’re only talking 30 minutes or so, and you can even leave it in there for a few hours before you bake it off, too.

 Make the sauce while the meatloaf is in the oven for the first 20 minutes, then spoon all of it over the top and bake for another 20 minutes or until done.
-Then remove it from the oven, slice it, serve it, and watch as it gets devoured.
-Because it will!
+Remove it from the oven, slice it, serve it, and watch as it gets devoured.

-This Turkey Meatloaf with Homemade Barbecue Sauce will make you a meatloaf believer.
+This bbq turkey meatloaf recipe will make you a meatloaf believer.
 And if you’re already a fan of meatloaf, this will definitely be a great addition to your meal rotation.
 It’s moist, juicy, and flavorful, and that tangy sauce is the perfect way to top it all off.

 It’s healthy meatloaf perfection. 🙂